 Private fostering occurs when a child under the age of 16 (under 18, if disabled) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative, in their own home.
 A child is not privately fostered if the person caring for and accommodating them has done so for less than 28 days and does not intend to do so for longer.
 Such arrangements may come to the attention of school staff through the normal course of their interaction, and promotion of learning activities, with children.
-School staff should notify the DSL as soon as they become aware of private fostering arrangement is suitable and safe for the child.
-A link to comprehensive guidance on the circumstances in which private fostering may arise can be found at Annex A of Keeping Children Safe in Education (September 2020).
+School staff should notify the DSL as soon as they become aware of private fostering arrangements.
+The school will then notify the local authority to allow the local authority to check the arrangement is suitable and safe for the child.
+A link to comprehensive guidance on the circumstances in which private fostering may arise can be found at Annex B of Keeping Children Safe in Education (September 2021).